dan-carroll/jquery-fundamentals/legacy/ch02-js-basics.md

 baz && foo;   // returns 1, which is true
 ```

+Though it may not be clear from the example, the || operator returns the value of the first truthy operand, or, in cases where neither operand is truthy, it'll return the last of both operands.
+The &amp;&amp; operator returns the value of the first false operand, or the value of the last operand if both operands are truthy.

 Be sure to consult [the section called “Truthy and Falsy Things”](http://jqfundamentals.com/legacy/#Truthy%20and%20Falsy%20Things) for more details on which values evaluate to true and which evaluate to false.

 > Note